leighs-hammer/shopify-hmac-validation/README.md

 [![Known Vulnerabilities](https://snyk.io/test/github/leighs-hammer/shopify-hmac-validation/badge.svg?targetFile=package.json)](https://snyk.io/test/github/leighs-hammer/shopify-hmac-validation?targetFile=package.json)
 ![](https://img.shields.io/twitter/follow/@leighb4rnes.svg?label=follow&style=social)

+## BREAKING CHANGE

+if you were previously using common JS : `const checkHmacValidity = require('shopify-hmac-validation')`

+this will now need to either be imported as default or implicitly.
+`const checkHmacValidity = require('shopify-hmac-validation').checkHmacValidity`
+or
+`const {checkHmacValidity} = require('shopify-hmac-validation')`

+Only named exports are now provided.
+Implicitly load them.

 ## Overview

-1. This is only installation HMAC validation, this will not work for Webhook validation at present.
-2. This is not intended nor should it be used for client side apps, as this will require surfacing your app secret to the function and as such the world if used client side.
-The intention was for this to be used backend or serverless to validate the HMAC of a request.
-Take heed of this this is important for your apps security.
+1. checkHmacValidity : Installation hmac validation
+2. checkWebhookHmacValidity : Webhook validation
+3. createRawBody : NextJS helper to save from turning off parser

-## Usage
+## Usage: checkHmacValidity

 1. Install`npm install shopify-hmac-validation --save`
-2. Import `const checkHmacValidity = require('')`
+2. Import `const checkHmacValidity = require('shopify-hmac-validation').checkHmacValidity`
-3. Pass it your APP key ( partners.shopify.com)
+3. Pass it your APP Secret ( partners.shopify.com)
 4. PAss it either a querystring object or simply the string it will figure it out (location.search)
 5. Response will simply be a bool, true if they match, false if not